berlincode/ndb-orm/README.md

 >>>
 ```

 Most property types should work just fine.
-Even the StructuedProperty class, and keywords 'indexed', 'repeated', 'compression', 'name' and 'required'
+Even the StructuredProperty class, and keywords 'indexed', 'repeated', 'compression', 'name' and 'required'
 should work as well.

 Enjoy this beautiful ORM !